Living on the edge: a non-perturbative resolution to the negativity of bulk entropies: A similar puzzle and its resolution: a random tensor network approach

 In this section, we will show that the combinatorics of bulk matter diagrams for non-Hermitian operators $\tilde{O}_\Delta^{(i)}$ precisely matches the combinatorics of the RTN.
 In particular, each choice of configuration of permutations in the RTN corresponds precisely to one matter diagram in JT (super)gravity.
 For simplicity, let us focus again on the R\'enyi-2 entropy calculation.
 Related discussions of the connection between the replica trick in RTN and fixed-area geometries in the gravitational path integral can be found in e.g. \cite{Penington:2019kki,Akers:2022zxr,Penington:2022dhr}.

 Let us start by introducing a different graphical notation for the computation of $\overline{\tr(\rho^2)}$, which explicitly shows the multiple copies of the tensor network preparing the state \eqref{eq:TNstate} and its conjugate.
 To make the relation with bulk diagrams clearer, we also include an asymptotic boundary and wiggly ``matter lines'' anchored at the boundary and ending at the location of the tensors.
-The boundary conditions imposed by the replica trick lead to

-where in the middle ``Pacman'' figure we show the gluing of the two replicas imposed by the replica trick, in the right figure we show the glued replicas, and we used primes to distinguish tensors in the second replica from tensors in the first replica.
+The boundary conditions imposed by the replica trick lead to { }where in the middle ``Pac-Man'' figure we show the gluing of the two replicas imposed by the replica trick, in the right figure we show the glued replicas, and we used primes to distinguish tensors in the second replica from tensors in the first replica.

 In order to compute $\overline{\tr(\rho^2)}$, we must now sum over all possible contractions of the tensors.
 For a given tensor $T_i$, a choice of permutation $\downarrow$ corresponds to contracting the tensors labeled by $i$ with their counterparts in the same replica, while a choice of permutation $\uparrow$ corresponds to contracting the tensor between the two replicas.
 In the gravitational path integral, these correspond to different gluings of geometries, whose action matches the RTN calculation as long as there is a fixed-area projection or a microcanonical projection as in Section~\ref{sec:bulk-resolution}.
 For example, for $k=2$ this leads to the following diagrams: